 - A pack of Dr Oetker chocolate stars for decoration

 - Whizz up the ginger biscuits in a food processor and then add the melted butter.
 Add an equal amount to the base of each metal ring or glass dish.
-Pat it down evenly so that the base will set firmly – this is important to being able to turn them out without breaking them.
+Pat it down evenly so that the base will set firmly – this is important to be able to turn them out without breaking them.
 Add a little more melted butter if the crumb mixture looks too dry.

 - Add the cream cheese to a large mixing bowl.
 Chop half of the ginger pieces finely and stir into the cream cheese along with 2 tsp of the syrup per serving i.e. 8 tsp if you’re making this for 4 people.
 Add a little more cream cheese if the mixture looks too runny – it needs to set firmly.